*Updated August 2022

 There are also knock-on effects from the logistics and supply chain management bust-ups, plus other global events, which have led to an 8.5% inflation increase in the US by July 2022.
 This is also mirrored by an 8.9% HICP inflation in the EU by July 2022.

 Needless to say, there has been a lot of analysis and divisive rhetoric trying to pinpoint a specific cause for the current state of the global supply chain flow, much of which seems to have been misconstrued or amplified as political ammunition.

 In this article, we are going to look at the facts and the general consensus regarding the major contributing factors to the current challenges of global supply chain management.
 We look at how our research and investigation reveal a perfect storm of contentious geopolitics, the global pandemic, a lack of global industry standards, and the continued use of antiquated systems for controlling supply and demand.

 The strain that led to the squeeze

 As we all know, 2021 was not uneventful regarding all of the fateful events that happened around the globe.
 A lot of these events have played a role in leading to the global supply chain crisis in 2021.
-Not only did these events affect the regular consumers, but also an enormous amount of businesses in practically every industry.
+Not only did these events affect regular consumers, but also an enormous amount of businesses in practically every industry.
 Let’s dive into a few aspects that prompted the shortages of supply.

 Computer Chip Shortage

-One of the most impactful issues that the supply crisis has brought is the scarcity of computer chips that are a fundamental part of the automotive and technology industry.
+One of the most impactful issues that the supply crisis has brought is the scarcity of computer chips which are a fundamental part of the automotive and technology industry.
 Unfortunately, it is an ongoing problem, and according to Brandon Kulik, head of Deloitte’s semiconductor industry practice: